 An anecdote variously attributed to either English financier Sir Moses Montefiore or English humourist Israel Zangwill (both of whom were Jewish) states that at a dinner party he was once seated next to an anti-Semitic nobleman who told him he'd just returned from a visit to Japan where "they have neither pigs nor Jews."
 The reply?
 "In that case, you and I should go there, so it will have a sample of each."

 South Park: Paris Hilton was mercilessly spoofed on this show in the episode "Stupid Spoiled Whore".
 Yet, when asked what she felt about this episode she actually enjoyed it.
-South Park creator Matt Stone replied to this in an interview: "That just proofs how stupid she is; the fact that she seems actually proud of it."
+South Park creator Matt Stone replied to this in an interview: "That just proves how stupid she is, the fact that she actually seems proud of it."

-For overweight people who are comfortable with their size, any insults regarding weight are taken as compliments.
+For overweight people who are actively harming their health, any insults regarding weight are taken as compliments.

-For people living in the United States, nearly everyone knows how the country is heavily disliked and how everyone views Americans negatively; one of the negative traits commonly brought up is how Americans can become too patriotic.
-Many Americans took this as a sign of pride and many have used the song "America!
+For people living in the United States, nearly everyone knows how the country is heavily disliked and how everyone views Americans negatively.
+One of the negative traits commonly brought up is how Americans can become too patriotic.
+Many Americans take this as a sign of pride and many have used the song "America!
 FUCK YEAH!" as their calling card.